-How a trusted roots used?
+How are trusted roots used?

-The trusted roots are mainly designed for “root CA certificates”.
+Trusted roots are mainly designed for “root CA certificates”.

 Root certificates have multiple use cases in certstore.nsf